openhab-scripters/openhab-helper-libraries/Documentation/Jython-Modules.md

 This module includes trigger subclasses and function decorators to simplify Jython rule definitions.

-Trigger classes fr wrapping Automation API (see [Using Jython extensions](Defining-Rules.md#using-jython-extensions)):
+Trigger classes for wrapping Automation API (see [Using Jython extensions](Defining-Rules.md#using-jython-extensions)):

 * __ItemStateChangeTrigger__
 * __ItemStateUpdateTrigger__